CS816SPE/jenkins-github-hawkarcane/README.md

 ## These are the tasks I've implemented in this assignment
-- A simple job "python helloworld.py" is created
+- A simple job "python helloworld.py" is created.
-- And the job has been connected to my github repository using GIT SCM Poll for every 5 minutes
+- And the job has been connected to my github repository using GIT SCM Poll for every 5 minutes.
 - And the jon runs automatically as soon as one commit changes to the repository.
-- The screenshots for above tasks are shown below
+- The screenshots for above tasks are shown below.

 ![](1.png)
 ![](2.png)